 It is clear from this paper that the reasons behind the unavailability of medicines and delays are multifactorial.
 These are rooted in the medicines access systems and processes in the member states and the corresponding impact on commercial decision-making.
 These include a slow regulatory process, late initiation of market access assessment, duplicative evidence requirements, reimbursement delays, and local formulary decisions.
-It is also clear that there is a shared aspiration to "make sure that patients across Europe have new medicines and therapies in their countries quickly".
-As the root causes are multifactorial, they can only be solved by different stakeholders working together.
-To bring different stakeholders together to discuss the root causes, consider different policy solutions and how these could work in practice, EFPIA calls for a High-Level Multi-Stakeholder Forum on Access to Innovation.
+It is also clear that there is a shared aspiration to "make sure that patients across Europe have new medicines and therapies in their countries guickly".43 As the root causes are multifactorial, they can only be solved by different stakeholders working together.
+To bring different stakeholders together to discuss the root causes, consider different policy solutions and how these could work in practice, EFPIA has called for a High-Level Multi-Stakeholder Forum on Access to Innovation and made a series of commitments.
+This includes a commitment to file pricing and reimbursement applications in all EU countries no later than 2 years after EU market authorisation.
+This commitment reflects the joint ambition of industry and society to make innovation for unmet health needs available for patients and health systems across Europe as soon as possible.
+However, no single commitment will address unavailability and delay and this needs to be part of a package of policy proposals.